benoitmaillard/scallion-python-parser/README.md

 by the Scala implementation is displayed, along with the result of the comparison.
 Both JSON files are stored in `debug/ref.json` and `debug/output.json` and can be compared manually as well.

+If the script displays `JNothing`, JSON4S did not find any difference with the tree from CPython.
+It means that the comparison was sucessful.
 ```
 run compare examples/django_request.py examples/django_request.json
 ```